BWBR - Dodge Nature Center

 You will need to bring your lunch each day.

 The course cost is $275 and includes course manuals and supplies.

 If the course cost is a hardship, please fill out the scholarship application and send it to us.

 Meeting from 8:30 A.M. to 4:30 P.M. on:

-David spent 35 years working in the Information Technology industry, for the past 19 years he’s been an interpretative volunteer at the Minnesota Zoo.
+David spent 35 years working in the Information Technology industry, for the past 21 years he’s been an interpretative volunteer at the Minnesota Zoo.
 He was a member of the citizen’s advisory board for the Farmland and Natural Areas Preservation program in Dakota Co. advising county commissioners on lands that should receive conservation easements, serving from 2001 -05.
 In 2005 he attended the inaugural Big Woods, Big Rivers (BWBR) Master Naturalist class, in 2008 attended the Prairies and Potholes (PP) class and in 2016 the Northwoods, Great Lakes (NWGL) class.
-In 2016 he also became a Dakota County Bluebird coordinator for BBRP Minnesota.
+In 2016 he also became a Dakota County coordinator for the Bluebird Recovery Program Minnesota.

-In early 2011 he was asked to take the instructor training by the MN Zoo to teach BWBR classes for the Zoo.
-Since becoming a MNat instructor he has been an instructor or co-instructor of six MNat classes.
+In early 2011 he took the MNat instructor training to teach BWBR classes for the MN Zoo.
+Since then he has been an instructor or co-instructor of seven MNat classes.

 Pete Cleary is the Director of Environmental Education at Dodge Nature Center.
 He has worked in the environmental education field for 23 years at various nature centers and in various capacities such as plowing snow, writing curriculum, teaching programs to diverse audiences, caring for live animals, managing interns and acting as naturalist liaison to the award-winning Garlough Environmental Magnet School.
 Having taught thousands of people in the outdoors, he still looks forward to the opportunity to get outside and explore the natural world.